pts/movemetafs/README.txt

       and the file is _not_ removed from its original place (and its old tags are not changed either).
    -- It is not possible to add a tag to a file if the `meta/tag/$TAGNAME'
-      directory doesn't exists (error: ENOENT).
+      directory doesn't exist (error: ENOENT).
 This is for protecting against typos.
+   -- It is not possible to copy files into `meta/tag/' or create files
+      there.
+   -- Removing `meta/tag/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
+      file specified in $SHORTNAME.
 -- meta/untag
    -- meta/untag behaves exactly like meta/tag, except when files are moved
       to `meta/untag/$TAGNAME', and except for `meta/tag/:all'.